Johan-4P/Budget-Tracker/README.md

 ## User Experience (UX)

 ### Target Audience
-* Those who are looking for a page that can give them the information they want.
+* Budget Tracker is a website there you can go to if you want to get hold on your economy

 #### User Stories